 We introduced Map-Collectives, collective communication operations for MapReduce inspired by MPI collectives, as a set of high level primitives that encapsulate some of the common iterative MapReduce application patterns.
-Map-Collectives improve the communication and computation performance of the applications by enabling highly optimized group communication across the workers, by getting rid of unnecessary/redundant steps and by enabling the frameworks to use poly-algorithm approach based on the use case.
-Map-Collectives also improve the usability of the Mapreduce frameworks by providing abstractions that closely resembles the natural application patterns and reduces implementation burden of the developers by providing optimized substitutions to certain steps of MapReduce model.
-We envision a future where many MapReduce and iterative MapReduce frameworks support a common set of portable Map-Collectives and consider this work as a step towards that.
+Map-Collectives improve the communication and computation performance of the applications by enabling highly optimized group communication across the workers, getting rid of unnecessary/redundant steps, and by enabling the frameworks to use a poly-algorithm approach based on the use case.
+Map-Collectives also improve the usability of the MapReduce frameworks by providing abstractions that closely resemble the natural application patterns.
+They also decrease the implementation burden on the developers by providing optimized substitutions for certain steps of the MapReduce model.
+We envision a future where many MapReduce and iterative MapReduce frameworks support a common set of portable Map-Collectives and consider this work as a step in that direction.

 In this paper, we defined Map-AllGather and Map-AllReduce Map-Collectives and implemented Multi-Dimensional Scaling and K-means Clustering applications using these operations.
 We also presented the H-Collectives library for Hadoop, which is a drop-in Map-Collectives library that can be used with existing MapReduce applications with only minimal modification.
-We also presented a Map-Collectives implementations for Twister4Azure iterative MapReduce framework as well.
-MDS and K-means applications were used to evaluate the performance of Map-Collectives on Hadoop and on Twister4Azure depicting up to 33% and 50% speedups over the non-collectives implementations by getting rid of the communication and coordination overheads.
+We also presented a Map-Collectives implementation for Twister4Azure iterative MapReduce framework as well.
+MDS and K-means applications were used to evaluate the performance of Map-Collectives on Hadoop and on Twister4Azure, depicting up to 33% and 50% speedups over the non-collectives implementations by getting rid of the communication and coordination overheads.